Permitted Paid Engagement Route via the Standard Visitor Visa

-The Permitted Paid Engagements (PPE) Visitor route is for individuals invited to come to the UK because of their particular skills or expertise.
-These individuals can come to the UK for up to one month to undertake pre-arranged engagements for which they must be paid; however, there is no specified level of payment that must be made.
+The Permitted Paid Engagements (PPE) Standard Visitor route is for individuals invited to come to the UK because of their particular skills or expertise.
+These individuals can apply for a Standard Visitor Visa to come to the UK for up to six months to undertake pre-arranged engagements for which they must be paid; however, there is no specified level of payment that must be made.
+The individuals must complete their Permitted Paid Engagement activity within the first 30 days of their visit.

 Who can come to the University as a PPE Visitor?

-Only the following groups of individuals are able to come to the University under the Permitted Paid Engagement (PPE) Visitor route to undertake one or more of the following paid activities:
+Only the following groups of individuals are able to come to the University under the Permitted Paid Engagement (PPE) Standard Visitor Visa route to undertake one or more of the following paid activities:

 • Visiting lecturers – lecturers invited to give one or a short series of paid lectures in their field of expertise, as long as this is not a part-time or full-time role